T

 park

-One of Philadelphia's most elegant public squares, surrounded by upscale shops, restaurants, and historic brownstones.
-It's a perfect spot for people-watching and enjoying the city's ambiance.
+A beautiful and popular urban park surrounded by upscale shops, restaurants, and historic brownstones.
+It's a perfect spot for a leisurely lunch or people-watching.

 ~90 min